 Depth/Length | 23.75 inches | 20 inches |

-The height of the Graco Triride car seat is slightly shorter than the Safety 1st Grow and Go, measuring at 23.5 inches compared to the Grow and Go's height of 24 inches.
+The Graco Triride car seat height is slightly shorter than the Safety 1st Grow and Go, measuring 23.5 inches compared to the Grow and Go's height of 24 inches.

-Additionally, the Triride is shorter in depth/length with a measurement of 20 inches, whereas the Grow and Go has a length of 23.75 inches.
+Additionally, the Triride is shorter in depth/length, measuring 20 inches, whereas the Grow and Go has a length of 23.75 inches.

 It's worth noting that both car seats share the same width.